carlinyuen/GoogleVoiceSmsTextScheduler/README.md

  - Trent Richardson's Time Picker (http://trentrichardson.com/examples/timepicker/)
  - Chrome's Sync Storage (scheduled messages are synced across browsers)

-Hope this is useful to someone out there, and feel free to help contribute and expand on this project!
+Hope this is useful to someone out there; would love any help optimizing and improving on it.
+Feel free to help contribute and expand on this project!

 .
 Carlin